geoffyli/agent-assisted-learning-kit/src/commands/learning-study.md

 ### **1.6.
 Phase Completion & Progress Update**
 - Update learning-plan.md to mark THIS phase's checkpoints as complete
+- After the phase is complete, check the "For Review" section for topics from this phase and re-validate the user's proficiency on them.
 - Update overall progress tracking section for THIS phase only
 - Present completion confirmation and present user with next steps